Batch Computing (SLURM)

 Most of our computing nodes have 256 GB of RAM.
 So, if your total requested RAM is higher than that your script will fail.
 If you need more RAM for a special case, please contact us.

-Alternatively, you can use the directive --mem which provides the full overall amount of memory to be used by all cores as they see fit.
+Alternatively, you can use the directive --mem by which you can specify the overall amount of memory available to all CPUs allocated to the task.

 Tip